Appendix E

 where

-and we have recalled a
+and we have recalled a result from the Kinematics section

-we can happily differentiate.
-The mass
+Now, we can happily

-density in the undeformed configuration does not vary with time, so that
+undeformed configuration does not vary with time, so that

-last expression was obtained by changing variables in the integral back to the
+The last expression was obtained by changing variables in the

-first result we wanted.
+This is the first result we wanted.

-To show the second result,
+To show the second result, follow exactly the same procedure,

-follow exactly the same procedure, until you obtain
+until you obtain

 Now, observe that

-cross product of two parallel vectors is zero) so substituting this into the
+vectors is zero) so substituting this into the preceding equation and changing

-preceding equation and changing variables in the integral as before gives the
+variables in the integral as before gives the required result.

 E.4.
-Time Derivatives of the Curvature Vector for
+Time Derivatives of the Curvature Vector for a Deforming Rod

-a deforming rod, as shown in the figure.
+Consider a deforming rod, as shown below.

 particle on the axis of the undeformed rod;

-Let denote the arc-length coordinate of this
+· Let denote the arc-length coordinate of this

 particle after deformation.

-vectors attached to the deformed rod, following the
+· Define basis vectors attached to the deformed rod, following the

 convention described in Section 10.2.

-Define an angular velocity vector and curvature vector through
+· Define an angular velocity vector and curvature vector through

-We shall show that the gradient of the angular
+We shall show that the gradient of the angular velocity

-related to the time derivative of the curvature vector by
+time derivative of the curvature vector by

-To see this, start by
+To see this, start by differentiating the definition of the

-curvature vector
+curvature vector with respect to time

 where with held fixed.
 The preceding two results show